 His look of bafflement is answer enough, even before he says no. “Want me to check out your apartment with you?” he asks.

 “Oh, no, I’m sure it’s nothing.”
-And she doesn’t want to get him killed if it is.
+And she doesn’t want to get him killed if it isn’t.
 “But would you mind calling the police if I don’t come back and knock again in like, two minutes?”

 He smiles uncertainly.
 “You got it.”

 “Thanks so much.”
 She goes to her door and, in full view of the man still standing at his doorway, unlocks it and slooowly pushes it open.

 Nothing jumps out at her.
 She turns the light on, then pokes her head inside and looks around.
 Everything seems fine.
 She exchanges a nervous smile with the man, then goes in and does a thorough search of the apartment.

 Everything is in its proper place.
 Her heart rate is just about back to normal when she thinks to check under the bed and through the glass door to the balcony, but there’s nothing there either.

 She goes back into the hall to flash her neighbor a thumbs-up.
 He returns it and closes his door, and she lets out her breath as she does the same.
 Exciting as that was, she hopes it doesn’t keep her up; she finds flying exhausting, even as a passenger.
 She removes her shoes and gets a glass of water from the kitchen, then returns to the living room just in time to see the balcony door open and a figure dressed all in black walk in.

 Laura is too surprised to squeak, let alone scream.
 Her grip on the glass loosens enough to drop it, and the figure darts forward two steps and crouches, arm extended to catch it.